 About Patson Daka Father:

-Research has it that the late Dad of Patson Daka was a Speedy winger who before his death enjoyed a good career with Nitrogen Stars in the Zambian league.
+Research has it that the late Dad of Patson Daka was a Speedy winger who enjoyed a good career with Nitrogen Stars in the Zambian league before his death.
 Unfortunately, Nathtali died not at old age but when he was still young.

 About Patson Daka Siblings: